tuckedf/teams-ai/prompting/BetterCoT-Examples.md

 steps:​
 - How long does it take for a person to ride the slide?
 - How long does it take Alice to ride the slide?
 Factor in her climbing time.
 - Create a table showing the amount of time she would wait for other riders each time she rides.
-Assume this decresses by one person each time down to 0.
+Assume this decreases by one person each time down to 0.
 - Create a table showing the amount of time it takes Alice to climb the stairs, wait for other riders, and then ride on each run.
 Add a column that subtracts this time from the time remaining before the park closes.
 Continue the table until the time remaining is <= 0
 - If Alice doesn't have enough time to ride on her last ride then subtract 1 from the total number of rides.
 - Answer the question and begin your answer with <response>.​